 We provide guests with DOT-approved snowmobiling helmets on every trip.
 Do not bring your ski helmet – you won’t be allowed to wear it.
 Helmets that we provide will only be used once per day.
 We will sanitize all helmets overnight for the next day’s use.

 Want to know more about what clothing, boots, and other items you should bring for our Vail snowmobile tours?
 No problem!
 Here’s a quick rundown:

 Starting from the toes and moving up, you’ll want a decent pair of winter boots.
 We recommend an insulated, waterproof snow boot that comes well above the ankle.

 Next, you’ll want to bring your own ski apparel.
 Dress just like you were getting ready to go skiing – layer long underwear and your ski pants on the bottom.
 On top, bring your ski jacket and appropriate layering underneath.
 Depending on the current weather conditions, you may want to layer a puffy underneath the ski jacket, or perhaps a lighter fleece along with a long underwear top.

 Next, bring a neck gaiter or full-face balaclava to keep your face warm.
 Additionally, bring your ski goggles.
-These two items are critical when ripping around the mountain on your snowmobile!
+These two items are critical when ripping around mountains during guided snowmobile tours in Colorado!

 Finally, bring a warm pair of ski gloves.
 Our new, top-of-the-line of Ski-Doo snowmobiles do have hand warmers on the grips.
 But you’ll still need gloves for your ride.